Co-published by the American Prospect

 A crane operator for Liberty Iron & Metal, which buys and processes scrap metal, Herbert Simmers says steel tariffs have put a dent in his paycheck and has him delaying payment on bills: “It’s going to be a while before I’m going to be able to retire.”

-Sidney Zimmerman was in college and holding down a pair of jobs when she got involved in the organization, which is seeking to raise a state hourly minimum wage that is currently the same as the federal rate of $7.25.
+Sidney Zimmermann was in college and holding down a pair of jobs when she got involved in the organization, which is seeking to raise a state hourly minimum wage that is currently the same as the federal rate of $7.25.

 Now the 26-year-old is a paid canvasser trying to engage voters like Taniesha Jones, who lives in the John E. Horan Garden Apartments, a collection of low-slung public housing units next to the Wabtec locomotive plant.

 “I love those jellies!”
-Zimmerman coos at Jones’ daughter, admiring the little girls’ sandals.
+Zimmermann coos at Jones’ daughter, admiring the little girls’ sandals.
 Jones orders her two kids back inside while launching into her concerns: bullying at the local school and low wages.

 “They can give us a raise.
 They have to,” says Jones, who works at a drug and alcohol rehabilitation center.